How To Teach Your Kids To Love Reading at Home and At School

 Reading together is a family tradition.

-3. Read with them.
-Since they where babies we always read to our kids before bed.
-We read one book in Spanish and one in English and now that they are older and can read themselves we have them read a book to us out loud too.
-Reading is part of our routing and they will not go to bed without reading before bedtime.
+Since they were babies, we always read to our kids before bed.
+We read one book in Spanish and one in English, and now that they are older and can read themselves, we have them read a book to us out loud too.
+Reading is part of our routine, and they will not go to bed without reading before bedtime.
 When we are traveling we

 Hispanic boy reading